shinystararcher/EAW-MP-Balance/README.md

 Read the wiki at https://equestria-at-war.fandom.com/wiki/Equestria_at_War_Wiki

-Contributing
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

-Authors
+* Authors
 Lukas - most of the code

 Tom - some code and writeups.

-Acknowledgments
+* Acknowledgments

 The Equestria at War Mod team

 The Weekly Multiplayer game players